RasmusLC1/RasmusLC1/README.md

 # Rasmus ladefoged - Software developer from Copenhagen, Denmark

-Software developer with 5 years of experience in IT and a degree in Computer Science from Copenhagen University.
+I am a Software Developer with 5 years of experience in IT from Ireland and a degree in Computer Science from Copenhagen University.

-I enjoy problem solving and learning new skills.
-I am improving my skills in full stack development by building a Next.js Webshop for recipes.
-I am also working on improving my programming skills through my Dungeon Crawler Game which has helped me develop my problem solving skills and writing better and more maintainable code.
+I love problem-solving and learning new skills.
+Currently, I am focusing on full-stack development by building a Next.js Webshop for managing recipes, incorporating features like secure payments, dynamic routing and automated emails.
+Next I will work on secure sign in, search, user interaction and hosting.

+I am also improving my game development skills through a Dungeon Crawler Game, which has strengthened my problem-solving abilities, particularly in building efficient algorithms and writing maintainable, scalable code.
+Here my intial task was building an engine and now I'm working on implementing features such as intelligent enemies, combat and interactable environment pieces.

-Below you can see some of my projects and the technologies used to build them:
+Below are some of my notable projects and the technologies I’ve used to build these projects:

 ---
 # Portfolio Website: